International Track & Field 2000

 International Track & Field 2000 is a track and field game for PlayStation in 1999 and Nintendo 64 in 2000.
-It was released in Europe under the name International Track & Field: Summer Games on the Nintendo 64 and Game Boy Color, and in Japan as Ganbare!
+It was released in Europe under the names International Track & Field: Summer Games on the Nintendo 64 and Game Boy Color, International Track & Field 2 on the PlayStation and International Track & Field on the PlayStation 2 and in Japan as Ganbare!
 Nippon!
 Olympics 2000 (がんばれ！ニッポン！オリンピック2000, Ganbare!
 Nippon!
 Orinpikku 2000), where it was licensed by the Japanese Olympic Committee.
 Versions were also released for the Sega Dreamcast, PlayStation 2, and Game Boy Color as ESPN International Track & Field in North America.
-Maurice Greene (sprinter), a former men's WR holder in the 100M dash, is the cover athlete.
+Maurice Greene, a former men's WR holder in the 100M dash, is the cover athlete.

 Reception

 The PlayStation 2 and Dreamcast versions received "mixed or average reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of 30 out of 40 for the PlayStation version, 29 out of 40 for the N64 version, and 25 out of 40 for the Game Boy Color version.
-The earliest reviews of the game came from Nintendo Power, which gave the N64 version a score of 7.3 out of 10 in the March 2000 edition, and from GameFan and Game Informer, which gave it favorable reviews respectively in their April 2000 edition, even though the game itself was not out until months later.
+The earliest reviews of the game came from GameFan, Game Informer, and Nintendo Power, which gave the N64 version favorable reviews respectively in their April 2000 edition, even though the game itself was not out until months later.
 Jes Bickham of N64 Magazine gave the same console version 86% months before its European release, saying, "The defiantly 'old-skool' (ahem) gameplay may be the simplest you'll ever experience, but it just goes to show what a winning formula Konami came up with all those years ago -- and they've done their legacy proud."

-GamePro said of the PlayStation 2 version, "You've probably played this game before-or at least one that's extremely similar.
-Yet you've never seen it look so good-in most events you can make out details of individuals in the crowd.
+Four-Eyed Dragon of GamePro said in its January 2000 issue that the PlayStation version "offers new events and sharper graphics.
+The game's nostalgic gameplay, however, may bore some sports fans, making them feel like amused spectators."
+Eleven issues later, Ash said of the PlayStation 2 version, "You've probably played this game before—or at least one that's extremely similar.
+Yet you've never seen it look so good—in most events you can make out details of individuals in the crowd.
 If you're a fan of track & field extravaganzas, or [you] just love multiplayer button-mashing, be sure to put this event into your personal decathlon."
+However, Vicious Sid said that the Dreamcast version "comes on strong with glossy visuals and authentic ESPN highlights.
+The button-mashing gameplay, however, may leave you as sore as a sprinter with athlete's foot."